HCL-TECH-SOFTWARE/connections-automation/README.md

 ## Setting up Component Pack for HCL Connections 7 with its dependencies

-To set up Component Pack, you should have Connections already up and running and be able to log in to that successfully.
+To set up Component Pack, you should have the WebSphere-side of Connections already up and running and be able to log in successfully.

 To set up Component Pack, execute: